openvinotoolkit/openvino_notebooks/notebooks/123-tfhub-model-zoo/README.md

 This is a self-contained example that relies solely on its own code.</br>
 We recommend  running the notebook in a virtual environment.
 You only need a Jupyter server to start.
 For details, please refer to [Installation Guide](../../README.md).

+## Image style transfer
+### Description
+This tutorial demonstrates step-by-step instructions on how to do inference on a classification model loaded from TensorFlow Hub using OpenVINO Runtime.

+We will use [arbitrary image stylization model](https://arxiv.org/abs/1705.06830) from [TensorFlow Hub](https://tfhub.dev).

+The model contains conditional instance normalization (CIN) layers

+The CIN network consists of two main components: a feature extractor and a stylization module.
+The feature extractor extracts a set of features from the content image.
+The stylization module then uses these features to generate a stylized image.

+The stylization module is a stack of convolutional layers.
+Each convolutional layer is followed by a CIN layer.
+The CIN layer takes the features from the previous layer and the CIN parameters from the style image as input and produces a new set of features as output.

+The output of the stylization module is a stylized image.
+The stylized image has the same content as the original content image, but the style has been transferred from the style image.

+The CIN network is able to stylize images in real time because it is very efficient.

+### Installation Instructions

+This is a self-contained example that relies solely on its own code.</br>
+We recommend  running the notebook in a virtual environment.
+You only need a Jupyter server to start.
+For details, please refer to [Installation Guide](../../README.md).